deepchecks/deepchecks/docs/source/user-guide/vision/VisionData.rst

 Creating a VisionData Object
 ============================
+The sub-sections below contain simple examples how to create a VisionData object without predictions, in order to learn how to supply them see the :ref:`following section <vision_data__adding_predictions>`.

 From Generic Generator
 ----------------------
-If you are not already using pytorch or tensorflow for the project, this is the most recommended option.
+If you are not already using a pytorch DataLoader or a tensorflow Dataset for the project, for example if you are using fastai, jax or any autoML framework, this is the most recommended option.
 The custom generator can be implemented in any way you like, as long as it outputs the data in the :doc:`required format </user-guide/vision/supported_tasks_and_formats>` and that it loads the data in a shuffled manner.
-The following is an example of a custom generator based on data that is loaded and stored in memory as numpy arrays.
+The following is an example of a custom generator based on data that is fully stored in memory as numpy arrays.

 For an example of a custom generator that loads the data from disk batch by batch see the :ref:`following section <vision_data__precalculated_predictions>`.